 When findings are identified, much of the details listed above should only be stated in the Observations and Findings section.
 The Scope section should not duplicate any portion of the Observations and Findings section.
 Therefore, when findings are identified, the Scope section should be shorter.

-detailed list of the
+A detailed list of the documents reviewed for that inspection area should not be included in the scope section; a list of the documents reviewed should be included in the attachment to the inspection report.
+The last sentence of the scope should read, “The attachment to this inspection report lists the documents reviewed by the inspectors.”

 b.
 Observations and Findings.
-As used in this Inspection Manual Chapter, the term "observation" refers to a fact; any detail noted during an inspection.
+As used in this Inspection Manual Chapter, the term "observation" refers to a fact; or any detail noted during an inspection.
 Observations must be objective and will not consult, praise, or criticize a vendor.
 The observations and findings should be consistent with the scope.
 For example, if the scope was to review corrective action records, the observations and findings should not discuss problems with receipt inspection records.

+The Observations and Findings section should not duplicate any portion of the Scope section.
+Therefore, when findings are not identified, the Observations and Findings section should state, “No findings of significance were identified.”

-bservations and findings will be sufficiently detailed to describe what was observed or found.
+When findings are identified, observations and findings will be described in a clear manner and be sufficiently detailed to describe what was observed or found.
 The observations will describe the inspectors’ conclusions and not repeat the activities identified in the scope.
-“The inspectors reviewed” is a Scope statement.
-“The inspectors noted (verified, , etc.)” is the inspector’s observation.
+“The inspectors reviewed …” is a Scope statement.
+“The inspectors noted (verified, identified, observed, etc.) …” is the inspector’s observation.

-The inspector should say what was observed or found.
-The inspector should not make uncertain statements such as “The vendor’s QA records control program appear to meet the requirements.”
+The inspector should explicitly say what was observed or found.
+The inspector should not make uncertain statements such as “The vendor’s QA records control program did not appear to meet the requirements.”

 For violations, apparent violations, and nonconformances, the report will include sufficient detail to describe the requirement and how it was not met.
 This should include at least two statements.
 The first one should define the requirement, including the regulation.
-The second should describe the circumstances of the violation, including the date(s) of the and the facts necessary to demonstrate that the requirement was not met.
-Actual or potential safety consequences should be described to support the significance of the Corrective action taken or planned, response by the vendor, root cause, management involvement, and whether the was isolated or programmatic may also be included to fully describe the violation or nonconformance.
+The second should describe the circumstances of the violation, including the date(s) of the finding and the facts necessary to demonstrate that the requirement was not met.
+Actual or potential safety consequences should be described to support the significance of the finding.
+The inspection report should describe if the item was shipped, if there is any impact to the operating or new reactor fleet, or if there is an impact to any ITAAC.
+Significant or potentially significant findings may merit more discussion.
+Corrective action taken or planned, response by the vendor, root cause, management involvement, and whether the finding was isolated or programmatic may also be included to fully describe the violation or nonconformance.

 Findings that may have generic implications should include details such as the supplier’s name, manufacturer’s name, model number, specifications, and other pertinent technical data.